kaxla/faker/README.md

 This gem is a port of Perl's Data::Faker library that generates fake data.

-It comes in very handy for taking screenshots (taking screenshots for my project, [Catch the Best](http://catchthebest.com/) was the original impetus for the creation of this gem), having real-looking test data, and having your database populated with more than one or two records while you're doing development.
+It comes in very handy for taking screenshots, having real-looking test data, and having your database populated with more than one or two records while you're doing development.